rasmuse/opentoolflux/README.md

 ## Run an example

 You might find it instructive to get started using an example.
-An example of a configuration file, input data, and corresponding output data can be downloaded from here: [example](example).
+An example of a configuration file, input data, and corresponding output data can be downloaded from here: [https://github.com/rasmuse/flux-estimation-example](https://github.com/rasmuse/flux-estimation-example).

 ## Use the built-in documentation